bellalarsen14/PSYnetworkanalysis/README.md

 The R file 'permutation' reproduces the permutation used to calculate statistical significance against the null distribution with group assignment shuffled.

-All necessary datafiles are included in the \Data folder.
+All necessary datafiles are included in the /data/ folder.